Cloud computing is one of the great technologies of our era. As such, enterprises everywhere are in a hurry to migrate to the cloud.

 According to one study, insufficient planning and rushed implementation forced 72% of enterprises to put their cloud migration on hold and partially or fully scale back to their previous computing environments.

-Why is this so common?
-And how can proper cost management help enterprises avoid having to take this step?
+Is cloud repatriation really this common, or is it actually just a myth?
+And if it is a growing phenomenon, how can proper cost management help enterprises avoid having to take this step?

 What is Cloud Repatriation?